Dodecahedrane/DevOpsNotes/Cloud/Azure/Azure DMZ Architecture.md

   - DevOps
   - Networking
 ---
-Network Security Groups, explained in [[Deploying Test Application]], can not only be assigned to NICs, but can also be assigned to a subnet.
+Network Security Groups, explained in [[Deploying Test Application in Azure]], can not only be assigned to NICs, but can also be assigned to a subnet.

 [Azure Tutorial](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-create-route-table-portal)
 ## DMZ Architecture Diagram